indrajiita/test/Technical Writing/DataGrip Quick Start Guide.md

 ## Create a project<a id="create-a-project"></a>

-A DataGrip project is a complex of your data sources, console and scratch files, and attached folders.
+A DataGrip project organizes your data sources, console and scratch files, and attached folders.

 To create a project from the initial configuration wizard: